Pros and Cons: My Experience Getting The ParaGard Copper IUD

 Push yourself too hard.
 It’s natural to want to immediately “bounce back” to your normal, uber-productive self, but be patient and remember it’s OKAY if you need some time to recover

 Most of my friends echo the same sentiment: getting an IUD is uncomfortable but they’d all do it over again if they had to.
-If you’re like me and you are on the fence about an IUD mainly because you’re freaked out about the insertion/pain, let my experience serve as one of the “worst case scenarios” as far as how long the procedure took.
+If I could do it all over again, I might be tempted to get a hormonal IUD because of my low pain tolerance to cramps.
+But if the only reason you are on the fence about an IUD is because you’re freaked out about the insertion pain, let my experience serve as one of the “worst case scenarios” as far as how long the procedure took.
 I survived and am here to tell the tale!

 Of course, each person’s experience with an IUD is different.
 I’m simply sharing mine in hopes that we can open more dialogue to make discussions about sex and reproductive health less taboo.
 If you found this post helpful, please let me know by leaving a comment!
 Knowing what topics you find interesting, informative, or useful really helps me when I’m brainstorming to write future blog posts :)